 All camp staff go through an extensive hiring and training program.
 Staff undergo a rigorous interview, criminal background check and three character references prior to being hired.
 Once on the team, they complete a week of staff training which includes child abuse prevention, camper behavior management, child development, leadership skills, first aid and CPR certification, safety training and more.

-Danita has over 20 years experience as a Camp Director at Episcopal and YMCA camps.
+Danita has almost 30 years experience as a Camp Director at Episcopal and YMCA camps.
 Her camp experiences also include additional summers as a Camper, Counselor, Unit Director and Trip Director.
 Danita has a degree in Elementary Education from Gustavus Adolphus College in St. Peter Minnesota.
 In addition to being the Camp Watchaug Director, she volunteers as an American Camp Association Standards visitor, sits on the New England section of the American Camp Association Standards Committee and serves on the RI Association of Camps Executive Board.
 She looks forward to every summer.
 Her favorite part is seeing lots of familiar faces back at camp along with all the new campers and helping them ALL have fun, make friends and build character

 We know you have questions so we are here to help and answer as many as we can as quickly as you need them.
 Browse the most commonly asked questions and the 2022 Camp Watchaug Parent Handbook.
 If you still find you have questions, don’t hesitate to ask.